A Young Doctor's Notebook (TV series): Series overview

-A significant plot element is Bomgard's use of morphine to manage pain, caused by living in a remote and isolated community and abdominal pain.
+A significant plot element is Bomgard's use of morphine to manage both his psychological pain caused by living in a remote and isolated community, and his severe abdominal pain of unclear origin (although Bomgard suggested it was possibly an ulcer or appendicitis).
 When he has no access to morphine, he occasionally self-medicates with cocaine.
 Bomgard also frequently chain smokes when he is on medical duty.
 In the first series finale, the young doctor reacts to mercy killing by taking morphine, and his addiction recurs.
 At the close of the first series finale, the young doctor begins to hallucinate.
 His addiction leads to conflicts with Pelageya.
 In the last episode, the young doctor admits he is addicted to morphine, describing himself as a "hopeless addict".
-In the first series, the older doctor is under investigation for writing false prescriptions for morphine for himself, before he attempts suicide via overdose, and is subsequently incarcerated as a result.
+In the first series, the older doctor is under investigation for writing false prescriptions for morphine for himself, before he attempts suicide via overdose, and is incarcerated as a result.
 At the opening of the second series premier, the older and rehabilitated Doctor Bomgard is released from a mental institution, with his addiction under control.

 The young doctor is constantly reminded of the former doctor Leopold Leopoldovich's austere presence through comments comparing them by the midwives, and the several large, foreboding portraits of Leopold sporting a huge beard on the walls of the medical practice.
 The young doctor often feels insecure and inadequate when faced with Leopoldovich's reputation and skills, which grows into resentful annoyance.